merybenavente/adaptable_synthdatagen_system/src/core/README.md

 ## `Generators`, two different strategies with arms each
 - Both extend the minimal interface from `base_generator.py`.
 - `NAIVE`: Auto-plans prompts via LLM, then generates samples via LLM.
-- `TEMPLATER`: Uses PCFG grammar templates with LLM fill slots, auto-derives schemas from grammar.
+- `TEMPLATER`: Uses PCFG grammar templates with LLM slot filling, auto-derives schemas from grammar.

 ## `Pipeline`, the (dumb) orchestrator
 For each iteration: